SoftlySplinter/SCIENCE/md/SEM5720/00-notes.md

 Used to be allowed to have subnet masks like `255.0.255.255` as it doesn't add anything.

+### Classless Interdomain Routing (CIDR) - Supernetting

+Treat two contiguous class C networks as a single network.

+This eases routing (supernets).
+For example supernet on geographic locations to make routing tables easier at a router level.

+Usual class C is /24, we make them a /23 if we have to contiguous networks

+This is the answer to the 192 soup.

+Non-contiguous versions of this are disallowed.
+Must choose numbers for which the maths works.

+### Private Address Space

+There are some special IP addresses

+* e.g. loopback

+RFC 1918 written when started IP addresses to reserve certain IP addresses:

+These can be used for private addressing schemes, but not routable on the internet.

+* 10.0.0.0 - 10.255.255.255 (10/8)
+* 172.16.0.0 - 172.31.255.255 (172.16/12)
+* 192.168.0.0 - 192.168.255.255 (192.168/16)

+### Network Address Translation

+Router has a pool of public IP addresses, when a private IP address attempts to access an external resource.
+The router maps the private IP address to a public IP address which accesses the resource and returns.
+The public IP address is then translated back to the private IP address and routed.

+In industry the pool may be a class C network.
+In home networks there is only a pool of one.
+They also do port address translation.

 ## Naming and Directory Services

 *Including the DNS and LDAP and their use.*